dansvel/vite-plugin-markdown/README.md

 ```

-by default use `withOrigin = false` option,
+By default `withOrigin = false`.
-you can set it to `true` for return additional raw markdown string.
+You can set it to `true` for return additional raw markdown string.
 Something like this
 `viteImportMarkdown(markedConfig, true)`

 ## Front matter